Qualys (NASDAQ:QLYS) Issues FY 2021 Earnings Guidance

-A number of research firms have recently commented on QLYS.
-Loop Capital lowered Qualys from a buy rating to a hold rating and cut their price target for the stock from $140.00 to $105.00 in a report on Monday, July 26th.
-Needham & Company LLC raised their price target on Qualys from $105.00 to $110.00 and gave the stock a hold rating in a report on Tuesday, August 10th.
-Morgan Stanley raised their price target on Qualys from $98.00 to $100.00 and gave the stock an underweight rating in a report on Tuesday, August 10th.
-Zacks Investment Research raised Qualys from a sell rating to a hold rating and set a $123.00 price target for the company in a report on Wednesday, August 11th.
-Finally, Royal Bank of Canada raised their price target on Qualys from $105.00 to $112.00 and gave the stock a sector perform rating in a report on Tuesday, August 10th.
-Two equities research analysts have rated the stock with a sell rating, five have given a hold rating and one has issued a buy rating to the stock.
-Qualys presently has an average rating of Hold and a consensus target price of $111.00.
+Several brokerages have recently issued reports on QLYS.
+Loop Capital downgraded Qualys from a buy rating to a hold rating and reduced their price objective for the stock from $140.00 to $105.00 in a research report on Monday, July 26th.
+Royal Bank of Canada upped their target price on Qualys from $105.00 to $112.00 and gave the stock a sector perform rating in a research report on Tuesday, August 10th.
+Zacks Investment Research upgraded Qualys from a sell rating to a hold rating and set a $123.00 target price for the company in a research report on Wednesday, August 11th.
+Morgan Stanley upped their target price on Qualys from $98.00 to $100.00 and gave the stock an underweight rating in a research report on Tuesday, August 10th.
+Finally, Needham & Company LLC upped their target price on Qualys from $105.00 to $110.00 and gave the stock a hold rating in a research report on Tuesday, August 10th.
+Two analysts have rated the stock with a sell rating, five have given a hold rating and one has given a buy rating to the company.
+Qualys has an average rating of Hold and an average target price of $111.00.

-In other Qualys news, VP Bruce K. Posey sold 9,410 shares of the firm’s stock in a transaction dated Thursday, May 20th.
-The stock was sold at an average price of $98.25, for a total transaction of $924,532.50.
-Following the sale, the vice president now owns 95,367 shares in the company, valued at $9,369,807.75.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
-Also, CEO Sumedh S. Thakar sold 7,133 shares of Qualys stock in a transaction dated Tuesday, June 15th.
-The stock was sold at an average price of $103.53, for a total value of $738,479.49.
-Following the completion of the transaction, the chief executive officer now owns 209,826 shares in the company, valued at approximately $21,723,285.78.
+In other Qualys news, CEO Sumedh S. Thakar sold 7,133 shares of the company’s stock in a transaction dated Tuesday, June 15th.
+The shares were sold at an average price of $103.53, for a total transaction of $738,479.49.
+Following the completion of the sale, the chief executive officer now directly owns 209,826 shares in the company, valued at $21,723,285.78.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Also, VP Bruce K. Posey sold 9,500 shares of the company’s stock in a transaction dated Tuesday, July 20th.
+The shares were sold at an average price of $101.91, for a total transaction of $968,145.00.
+Following the sale, the vice president now owns 90,367 shares of the company’s stock, valued at $9,209,300.97.
 The disclosure for this sale can be found here.
-Insiders have sold 43,599 shares of company stock worth $4,422,790 in the last 90 days.
-Company insiders own 15.60% of the company’s stock.
+Insiders sold 34,189 shares of company stock worth $3,498,257 over the last ninety days.
+15.60% of the stock is currently owned by company insiders.

 Qualys Company Profile